 Early Head Start - Child Care Partnerships

-ACF will support states and communities as they expand high quality early learning opportunities to infants and toddlers through these partnerships.
-The partnerships will support working families by providing a full-day, full-year program so that more vulnerable children have the healthy and enriching early experiences they need to realize their full potential.
+ACF will support states and communities as they expand high quality early learning opportunities to infants and toddlers through EHS-CC Partnerships.
+The partnerships will support working families by providing a full-day, full-year program so that low-income children have the healthy and enriching early experiences they need to realize their full potential.

 Early Head Start programs also provide comprehensive services that benefit children, families, and teachers, including: